-During 2007, the program participation of three attorneys was terminated by an Evaluation Committee, less than one percent of the total participant population.
-All three met the criterion for termination by failing to comply with the terms of the individualized participation agreement (see Appendix C, "Criteria for Acceptance, Denial, Completion of, or Termination from the Lawyer Assistance Program").
-In some cases, these attorneys may return to the Program at a later date to complete the Program.
+During 2008, the program participation of 20 attorneys was terminated by an Evaluation Committee.
+All 20 met the criterion for termination by failing to comply with the terms of the participation agreement.
+This criterion is noted in Appendix C, "Criteria for Acceptance, Denial, Completion of, or Termination from the Lawyer Assistance Program."
+In some cases, those attorneys may return to the Program at a later date.

-2007 Highlights
+2008 Highlights